aljazkonec1/quantization-effect-checker/README.md

             # each file should have "annotations" (the predicions), "images" (same as gt),
             # "info" (form models_dlc)
 ├── shared_with_container # for model converter
-├── create_statistics.py # creates csv with perf metrics (reads results dir) ├── get_detections.py # creates jsons in results from models_dlc and models_onnx
-├── make_dlc_info_json.py #creates the info.json file that is in each dlc model dir
+├── benchmark_model.py # a CLI tool to quickly get all benchmarks of the model ├── per_layer_profiler.py # Creates a csv containing average execution times per layer ├── create_statistics.py # creates csv with perf metrics (reads results dir) ├── get_detections.py # creates jsons in results from models_dlc and models_onnx ├── make_dlc_info_json.py #creates the info.json file that is in each dlc model dir